 Day trip to Gili Islands

-From the Golden Tulip in Mataram, our tour bus took us to the harbor, passing by towns and finally a glimpse of Lombok’s coastline.
+From our hotel in Mataram, our tour bus took us to the harbor, passing by towns and finally a glimpse of Lombok’s coastline.

 Feeling a bit braver this time, I followed some of my Trip of Wonders batchmates on top of the fast boat.
 The strong winds and salt water on our faces and hair were a small price to pay for the beauty that was right in front of us when we docked.